When we saw photos and videos of the Isle of Skye we were like… ‘Yep, we need to go and we need to go now!’…

 This is a popular place for boat trips allowing you to see some of Skye’s wildlife.
 There are sea eagles, seals, puffins, dolphins and whales to be seen and a Day trip costs around £80 per person.

-There are public toilets a tea shop, hot dog stalls all right by the beach.
+There are public toilets a tea shop, and hot dog stalls all right by the beach.

 There are spectacular views and highland coos along the way so plan for a lot of stops.

 Parking is free but limited.
 On a busy day, it may be tricky to park so plan to arrive before everyone else.

 At some point, you’re bound to come across one of these majestic creatures.
 As we were driving from Portree towards Sligachan we noticed crowds of people by the side of the road.
 There was a lot of heavy braking and horn hooting going on which drew our attention.
 Then we realised that just over the fence there were about a dozen highland cows happily grazing by the side of the road.

 They weren’t afraid of people.
 In fact, you could walk up and pet them if you wanted to.
 But we preferred to take shots from a distance.
 I think you’ll agree that the guy in the photo is pretty much the most magnificent being to have walked the Isle of Skye… He knows it too

 The Old Man of Storr

 This one is probably the Isle of Skye’s most famous landmark.
 Set on the side of a mountain the great stony spikes protrude from the ground.
 According to folk legend, the largest stone is the end of a giant’s hammer that he struck to the ground before laying to rest.
 You can see the stones from miles away even before arriving at the town of Portree.

 We definitely underestimated the walk up to the top.
 Thinking we were going to have a “relaxed” day after arriving on Skye we headed up the peak.
 Unfortunately, the path was being redone so we had to clamber up the boggy hillside.
 This took us around an hour and is definitely not for the faint-hearted.